cout970/cron-rs/README.md

 # cron-rs

-A Rust-based task scheduler that allows you to run commands at specified times using a flexible configuration format.
+A Rust-based task scheduler to run commands at specified intervals, providing a modern alternative to traditional cron jobs.
+It supports YAML-based configuration, flexible scheduling syntax, and various output options.

 ## Features